haberdashPI/Weber.jl/README.md

       as reported by record events.

 - [ ] submit the package to METADATA.jl
-- [x] use the version number of Psychotask.jl indicated by Pkg
+- [x] use the version number of Weber.jl indicated by Pkg

 For the 0.3.0 release
 - [ ] edit/refine the user manual